himotoyoshi/carray/guides/devel/12_mkkernel_dsl.md

 expression that computes Float/Integer/Rational in C and falls back to `rb_funcall` for other element types.

+Do not write a `complex:` body that names only the double-taking libm functions (`csqrt`, `cabs`, `cpow`, ...).
+It compiles for a cmplx64 cell, but the cell widens on the way in and rounds on the way out, so the kernel computes at cmplx128 whatever the array said it was.
+`MkKernel.cmplx_widths(body)` builds the two array-keyed entries that hold each complex data_type at its own width: `<f>` marks each spot the `f` suffix belongs, `<t>` a real scalar of the matching width.
+Merge it into the Hash carrying the other families, as `rsqrt` does above.

 ### `MkKernel.binop` and `MkKernel.triop`

 `binop` is a binary element-wise op `(T, T) -> T`; `triop` is a